deletehead/research_notes/README.md

-# research_notes
+# Information Security Research Notes
-Repository for research on particular infosec topics
+Hub for any research I wanted to make available in my infosec journey.